Spain extends jobless payments as austerity hits

 Nearly a quarter of a million people currently claim the 400-euro-a-month payment and almost three quarters of a million could be eligible for it by the end of this year as their normal unemployment benefits run out.

-El Mundo newspaper recently reported the government had allocated 525 million euros in the 2012 budget to cover the cost of the program.
+El Mundo newspaper recently reported the government had allocated 525 million euros in the 2012 budget to cover the cost of the programme.

 The collapse of a property boom five years ago has plunged the euro zone's fourth-largest economy into recession and the unfolding debt crisis has pushed its borrowing costs to the highest since the launch of the euro in 1999.